c6o/docs/content/references/appengine.md

 ### Not supported

-App Engine does not cover every possible use-case though (yet).
+App Engine does not cover every possible use-case (yet).
 If an application needs more functionality than App Engine supports, you need to create a custom Provisioner.

-A custom provisioner may be required for any applications that:
+A custom provisioner may be necessary for any applications that:

 * have multiple pods or containers per application,
 * need advanced user interaction during the installation process,